patient2477/patient2477/README.md

 - 👋 Hi, I’m @patient2477
 - 👀 I’m interested in Cisco learning
-- 🌱 I’m currently learning Cisco CCNP ensld
+- 🌱 I’m currently learning Cisco CCNP ENARSI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...